hyperledger/fabric/docs/wrappers/peer_lifecycle_chaincode_postscript.md

 command to query the current definition sequence number before upgrading a chaincode.

-  * You need to supply the chaincode name and channel name in order to query the chaincode definition.
+  * You need to supply the chaincode name and channel name in order to query a specific chaincode definition and the organizations that have approved it.

     ```
     export ORDERER_CA=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem